sto3014/ZattooPlugin/README.md

       All existing entries in your channel list will be removed first.
       Then all channels from the selected `Source` list will be added to your channel list.

-If you check `Add only subscribed channels` your channel list will only display channels which were already subscribed.
+If you check `Add only subscribed channels` your channel list will only include channels which were already subscribed.
-This is helpful if you have only a few channels subscribed, and you want to keep your list clearly arranged.
+You need this if you want to add a TV-Browser channel for which no Zattoo information is provided in the country channel list.

 The `Apply update` button just updates the list below.
 If you press `Cancel` in the main window the changes are lost.